pokemon-speedrunning/speedrun-routes/docs/gen-1/yellow/main-glitchless/README.md

 ## Rival Fight
 - Thundershock Spam
-- For this route you must win the rival fight and get Flareon strats, if you die then reset
+- For this route winning or losing against Rival 1 is fine.
-- Vaporeon is possible to do with slight modifications, but it isn't worth it
+- Winning means you are on "Flareon" strats, losing means you are on "Vape" strats

 ## Nidoran
 - Walk up Route 1 and enter mart to get Oak's Parcel